Pulmonology: Treatment and therapeutics

 Medication is the most important treatment of most diseases of pulmonology, either by inhalation (bronchodilators and steroids) or in oral form (antibiotics, leukotriene antagonists).
 A common example being the usage of inhalers in the treatment of inflammatory lung conditions such as asthma or chronic obstructive pulmonary disease.
 Oxygen therapy is often necessary in severe respiratory disease (emphysema and pulmonary fibrosis).
 When this is insufficient, the patient might require mechanical ventilation.

 Pulmonary rehabilitation has been defined as a multidimensional continuum of services directed to persons with pulmonary disease and their families, usually by an interdisciplinary team of specialists, with the goal of achieving and maintaining the individual's maximum level of independence and functioning in the community.
 Pulmonary rehabilitation is intended to educate the patient, the family, and improve the overall quality of life and prognosis for the patient.
 Interventions can include exercise, education, emotional support, oxygen, noninvasive mechanical ventilation, optimization of airway secretion clearance, promoting compliance with medical care to reduce numbers of exacerbations and hospitalizations, and returning to work and/or a more active and emotionally satisfying life.
 These goals are appropriate for any patients with diminished respiratory reserve whether due to obstructive or intrinsic pulmonary diseases (oxygenation impairment) or neuromuscular weakness (ventilatory impairment).
 A pulmonary rehabilitation team may include a rehabilitation physician, a pulmonary medicine specialist, physician assistant and allied health professionals including a rehabilitation nurse, a respiratory therapist, a speech-language pathologist, a physical therapist, an occupational therapist, a psychologist, and a social worker among others.
 Additionally, breathing games are used to motivate children to perform pulmonary rehabilitation.

 Education and training

 Pulmonologist

 In the United States, pulmonologists are physicians who, after receiving a medical degree (MD or DO), complete residency training in internal medicine, followed by at least two additional years of subspeciality fellowship training in pulmonology.
 After satisfactorily completing a fellowship in pulmonary medicine, the physician is permitted to take the board certification examination in pulmonary medicine.
 After passing this exam, the physician is then board certified as a pulmonologist.
 Most pulmonologists complete three years of combined subspecialty fellowship training in pulmonary medicine and critical care medicine.

 Pediatric pulmonologist

 In the United States, pediatric pulmonologists are physicians who, after receiving a medical degree (MD, DO, MBBS, MBBCh, etc.), complete residency training in pediatrics, followed by at least three additional years of subspeciality fellowship training in pulmonology.
 Pediatric pulmonologists treat diseases of the airways, lungs, respiratory mechanics and aerodigestive system.

-Pulmonology Physician Assistant

-Physician Assistants commonly work in collaboration with physicians in the field of pulmonology.